semanticarts/gist/docs/Contributing.md

 - If the issue addressed by the PR is slated for a particular release, assign the PR to the same release project, using the Project labels on the right sidebar, in order to facilitate tracking.
 The project board is configured to automatically put the PR in the "In Review" column.
 However, the associated issue must be moved into that column manually.
 - Once the PR has been submitted, check that there are no conflicts with the develop branch.
 If there are, merge or rebase develop into your branch and resolve the conflicts.
 You may need to repeat this step after making any requested changes, in case other PRs have been merged to develop in the meantime.
 - Assign one or more reviewers, as specified [below](#assigning-reviewers).
+- Some developers like to create a PR before work is completed or even before it has begun.
+You should remember to put it into draft state and not assign reviewers until it is ready for review.

 ### Contents of the PR

 - Each PR should be atomic, addressing a single issue.
 This allows it to be accepted or rejected as a whole.
   - Exceptions:
     - Several small issues such as typo corrections, definition fixes, or documentation updates can be submitted in a single PR.
     - Issues that are tightly related can be addressed in a single PR.
 - The PR should address the entirety of an issue.
 If it does not, either the PR should be modified or the issue should be broken up into parts.
 - The description of the PR should contain the keywords "Closes #nnn" (or another of the [GitHub keywords](https://docs.github.com/en/enterprise/2.21/user/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)) where nnn is the issue number.
 This automatically closes the related issue(s) when the PR is merged, and creates a link which allows readers and reviewers to easily reference the issue.